6871296/6871296/README.md

 2. Don't send **empty or too useless** issues.
 3. Don't **insult ANYTHING**.

-If you have any questions or suggestions for these rules, **issue in my Issueing Area**.
+If you have any questions or suggestions for these rules, **issue here**.

 ## Repositories' git clone command